Everett-Coleman/Preposal-and-Github-Lab/README.md

 # Preposal-and-Github-Lab
 In this lab, we are going to brainstorm for our final project and think about various options.
 # Preproposal
+A python code that acts as an budget tracker app.
+Letting you set a budget and input various amounts.

 ## What idea(s) do you have for your final project?